openbridge/ob_pysh-db/README.md

 Congratulations, you have a working container.

 ## Step 3: Getting Your Local Database setup
+If you havea remote database you will be using, then this section will not be relevant.
+However, if you want to test or build locally and need a working database, then this will help you get started.

 ### Postgres and Amazon Aurora (Postgres)

-The easiest path is simply to grab the official Postgres image from Docker hub.
+The easiest path is simply to grab the official Postgres image is from Docker hub.
 Take a look at the options: <https://hub.docker.com/_/postgres/>.
 To get the image, you can run `docker pull postgres`.
 This will pull the image locally and allow you to run a local Postgres DB.

-You can also create your own image if needed.
+You can also create your own custom image if needed.
 There are some good articles/how-to-guides to follow [here](https://github.com/docker-library/docs/tree/master/postgres) and [here](https://docs.docker.com/engine/examples/postgresql_service/)

 ### MySQL, MariaDB and Amazon Aurora (MySQL)